IPOUL2208/wordpress-on-gke-beginner/README.md

-# WordPress on Google Kubernetes Engine (GKE) – Pracice
+# WordPress on Google Kubernetes Engine (GKE) – Practice

 This project demonstrates how to deploy **WordPress on Google Kubernetes Engine (GKE)** using **Kubernetes manifests (YAML)**.